 Our own AI model builds on the work of other educators who have used the approach to build upon and celebrate the great practice in the system.

-The model is based around our fundamental belief that England’s current narrow, deficit-based accountability system is harmful and sets perverse incentives – particularly in the narrowing of the curriculum we see in secondary schools.
+The model is based around our fundamental belief that England’s current narrow, deficit-based accountability system is harmful and sets perverse incentives – particularly in the narrowing of the curriculum we see in schools.

 It also fails to celebrate and spread the strengths of brilliant schools, and their passionate teachers and leaders.